PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: PlatoLTL

 \section{PlatoLTL}

-A key challenge in solving Problem \ref{eqn:efficient_rl_problem} is how to condition the policy on a given LTL instruction $\varphi$.
+A key challenge in solving Problem \ref{eqn:efficient_rl_problem} is how to condition the policy on a given LTL specification $\varphi$.
 We build on recent approaches that learn a stationary policy $\pi$ conditioned on the MDP state $s$ and LDBA state $q^\varphi$ \cite{jackermeier_deepltl_2025, giuri_zero-shot_2025}.
-However, such approaches are designed for environments wherein all LTL specifications use the same set of atomic propositions, and do not scale well as the number of propositions is increased; we will see how PlatoLTL overcomes this challenge and achieves generalization through \textit{parameterization}.
+However, such approaches are not capable of generalization across parameterized propositions, instead treating them as distinct tokens; we will see how PlatoLTL exploits parameterization to generalize across propositions.